-Linux The RDAC driver is provided in the FAStT storage management software package.
 Instead of using the RDAC driver, you can also use a failover version of the fibre-channel HBA driver for failover protection.

-In addition, you must use a fibre-channel diagnostic program called FAStT-MSJ to manually assign logical drives to a preferred path between the FAStT storage controllers and the HBAs in the Linux host.
+You must use a fibre-channel diagnostic program called FAStT-MSJ to manually assign logical drives to a preferred path between the DS4000 storage controllers and the HBAs in the Linux host.
 This program installs a QLremote agent which must be running during the path failover configuration task.